Christopher-Hayes/hayes.software/src/blog/partition-recovery.md

   title: Recovering Files from a Corrupt Linux Partition
   emoji: 💾
   desc: How to recover files from a corrupt Linux partition
+aiassist: This post was Slack thread on <a href='https://newhaven.io' target='_blank'>newhaven.io</a> that was converted to a blog post using GPT-3.
+devto:
 ---

 A few days ago, I encountered a strange issue with my Windows computer.
 After restarting, I noticed that my Linux partition had been corrupted and was now a “Sun” type partition.
 I was at a loss and wasn’t sure how to fully recover the partition's filesystem structure.